If you are rich, do you live longer?

-But wait, money isn’t the answer; the answer is less worry and having less stress.
-If you have enough money every month to live as you wish then you have less stress.
+But wait, money isn’t the answer; the answer is less worry and less stress.
+You have less stress if you have enough money every month to live as you wish.
 What do we provide that can provide income?

 A terrific article in the Wall Street Journal based on research by economist Barry Bosworth at the Brookings Institution crunched the numbers and found that the richer you are, the longer you’ll live.
 And it’s a gap that is widening, particularly among women.